 In early 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
 As a result, events have occurred including mandates from federal, state and local authorities leading to an overall decline in economic activity.
-At this stage, the limited impact to the Organization resulted in a loss of revenues and other adverse effects to the Organization's financial position, results of operations, and cash flows.
-As described in Note 3, the Organization received a PPP loan.
-Further, the Organization's liquidity as of June 30, 2020 is documented at Note 11.
+At this stage, the impact to the Organization's financial position, results of operations, and cash flows has been limited.
+As described in Note 3, the Organization received a PPP first draw loan and PPP second draw loan.
+Further, the Organization's liquidity as of June 30, 2021 is documented at Note 11.
 The Organization is not able to estimate the length or severity of this outbreak and the related financial impact.
 Management plans to adjust its operations accordingly and will continue to assess and monitor the situation as it evolves.
 If the length of the outbreak and related effects on the Organization's operations continue for an extended period of time the Organization may have to seek alternative measures to finance its operations.
 The Organization does not believe that the impact of COVID-19 would have a material adverse effect on its financial condition or liquidity.